 The Project: Thriving Green

-- Region: extreme heat, drought and poverty
+- Extreme heat, drought and poverty prevent conventional agriculture

 - Aggravation due to climate change

 - Malnutrition continues to rise, especially among children (source: unicef 2022)

 Microorganisms that grow under these adverse conditions are the perfect food for our target regions.
 These include the microalgae spirulina, a superfood that grows under very alkaline, hot conditions.
 Spirulina can also be grown in an environmentally friendly way and even binds CO2 in the process.

 The nutritional profile (290 kcal, 65 g protein per 100 g and numerous vitamins) prevents the serious consequences of malnutrition.
 Daily harvesting, high yields, low water consumption and effective CO2 binding make spirulina a promising food for the future.

 The same acreage can feed 10 times more people than wheat.
 The innovative food is already enjoying a high level of acceptance on the market.

 Concept & Vision